 Somalilandsun- The creation of western-style government institutions has been unsuccessful in Somalia.
-This is a direct result of colonial administrations not laying the proper foundation for western government institutions to achieve legitimacy in a of clan and kinship based identity.
-In post Somalia the top down approach to state building has been ineffective and a lack of government structure at the time of independence created an environment in which clan based fracturing of the government was inevitable.
-The existing clan and kinship examples of local replaced the central government starting in 1991 when the Somali state collapsed.
+This is a direct result of colonial administrations not laying the proper foundation for western government institutions to achieve legitimacy in a culture of clan and kinship based identity.
+In post conflict Somalia the top down approach to state building has been ineffective and a lack of government structure at the time of independence created an environment in which clan based fracturing of the government was inevitable.
+The existing clan and kinship examples of local governance replaced the central government starting in 1991 when the Somali state collapsed.
 Since then several examples of a bottom up approach to state building have emerged throughout Somalia.
 These attempts at state building have been quite successful and should be reviewed as a means for successful state creation in greater Somalia.
 Somaliland’s attempts at state building have proven to be comparatively successful and should be viewed as a model for successful state creation in third world or tribal type states.

 Continue reading State Building in Somalia in the Image of Somaliland: A Bottom-Up Approach